simplon-montreuil-promo4/jquery-form/README.md

 # Interactive formulaire

 The objective is to achieve an interactive form that can animate with jQuery.
 It will be a form is very basic, with a few fields that will see their CSS style change as a user action.
-The aim is to verify the entered information: number of characters, ensure that the confirmation of the password is the same one, verify that all fields are filled, etc.
+The aim is to verify the entered information: number of characters, ensure that the confirmation of the password is the same one, verify that all fields are filled, etc..

 ## Goals